ajay-gandhi/asciify-image/README.md

 #### callback

 The function to call after the image is asciified.
-Receives the asciified text as a parameter.
+Receives any errors that occurred as the first parameter and the asciified text as the second.
 When omitted, the module will return a Promise ([example](#using-promises)).

 ## Examples